ewantown/LifeInteractive/README.md

 or if 1000 generations of cells have lived and died.

 Scoring is based on a "harvest" model.
 For each cell killed by a bullet, the player receives a point, whereas for each seed implanted,  the player loses a point (if they have any).
-Thus, one accrues more points by cultivating the life-form than by shooting indiscriminately.
+So, one accrues more points by cultivating the life-form than by shooting indiscriminately.

 ### Intention: